tier2tickets/Knowledge-Base/content/general/installation.md

 You would still need to reboot after hours though, the software does actually need a reboot most of the time.

+### Without Command line Arguments

+If installing the software by starting the MSI without any command line options you will get a default shortcut name: "Helpdesk Button" and the MSI will allow you to select the launch key.
+You can use our Tier2Scripts system to change this icon on install by using the script listed [here.](https://docs.tier2tickets.com/content/customization/tier2scripts/#update-shortcut-icons-on-install)

 ## Uninstalling